ProgrammerFailure/Universal-Resource-Transfer/README.md

 At the moment, you'll have to add these part modules to any part you want to use for beamed power.
 Instructions for how to do that are on the ksp forums page, as well as in the install folder's README file.

+Localization files are available to download from the localization folder above.
+You need to download and copy the files in there to the localisation folder in your GameData/BeamedPowerStandalone/Localization.

 This mod is currently licensed as Public Domain Work.